History of the Polish–Lithuanian Commonwealth (1764–1795): Changing population patterns during the partitions period; peasantry

 Early social transformations of the multinational, nobility-dominated Commonwealth population were taking place during the period of the three partitions.
 To varying degrees they affected all the main strata of the society: peasants, burghers and nobility.
 The ethnic composition of the Commonwealth was changing with the reduced territory.

 The population, estimated at no more than seven million at the end of the Great Northern War, acquired a few additional millions by the time of the First Partition.
 Western Poland (Kraków and Poznań regions) was much more densely populated than the vast areas in the east.
-After the Second Partition, the much reduced territory (from 730 km2 in 1772 to 200 km2 in 1793) contained only 4 million inhabitants.
-Peasants constituted ¾ of the pre-partitions population, the growing urban strata 17-20%, and the nobility with clergy 8-10%.
-The population before the First Partition was ⅔ ethnically Polish or Polonized, with the minorities distributed primarily among the non-noble classes.
+After the Second Partition, the much reduced territory (from 730,000;km2 in 1772 to 200,000;km2 in 1793) contained only 4 million inhabitants.
+Peasants constituted three-fourths of the pre-partitions population, the growing urban strata 17-20%, and the nobility with clergy 8-10%.
+The population before the First Partition was two-thirds ethnically Polish or Polonized, with the minorities distributed primarily among the non-noble classes.

 There were compact concentrations of ethnically Polish settlement west and north of the pre-1772 Commonwealth borders: most of Upper Silesia, parts of Lower Silesia up to Breslau region, Pomerania up to Słupsk and Miastko at the western edge, and parts of southern East Prussia.
 Numerous in the western and northern Commonwealth Germans constituted a minority there, except for Żuławy and northern Warmia, where they predominated.
-The Jews, who in many respects constituted a separate estate, were scattered throughout the country and may have had totaled 750,000, of which ⅔ lived in the cities, where their merchants and tradesmen were economically very active.
+The Jews, who in many respects constituted a separate estate, were scattered throughout the country and may have had totaled 750,000, of which two-thirds lived in the cities, where their merchants and tradesmen were economically very active.
 The first partition reduced the proportion of ethnically Polish population to just over 50% of the Commonwealth's total; half of all Poles now lived in Prussia and Austria.
 Prussian and Austrian authorities introduced Germanization policies in ethnically contested areas before and during the Partitions, which supported settler colonization and restrictions on the use of the Polish language, beginning with Frederick II, Maria Theresa and Joseph II.